Recover a protected system with Manager (RMC)

 If the selected protected system has an access password assigned, you will be prompted to enter the password.

-Next, select a snapshot from which to recover.
+Next, select a snapshot from which to recover

-Click a date with available restore points from the calendar picker, then select the point in time from the Available Restore Points dropdown list.
+• Select the point in time from the Available Restore Points dropdown list.

 Recover Manager will now export the selected recovery point for access via FTP.

-For help with setting up and using an FTP client, click the link ‘More about FTP clients’ to review our knowledgebase.
+• For help with setting up and using an FTP client, click the link ‘More about FTP clients’ to review our knowledgebase.

 The exported recovery point will be available for 30 days by default.